THE SOLUTION

 THE WALL DESIGN

-Below are maps of the defences of the Upper Estuary.
-Lower Estuary maps to follow.
+Below are maps of the defences proposed for the Upper Estuary with Lower Estuary maps to follow.

 THE PEOPLE WE WORK WITH